 5. KIDS COUNT Data Center.
 (2016).
 Children who speak a language other than English at home.
 Annie E. Casey Foundation.
 Retrieved from: http://datacenter.kidscount.org/data/tables/81-children-who-speak-a-language-other-than-english-at-home

 6. California Department of Education. (n.d.).
 State of California language group data - Statewide for 2014-15.
 Retrieved from: http://data1.cde.ca.gov/dataquest/lc/StateLC-alphabetical.aspx?Level=State&cYear=2015-16

 - How Children Are Faring

-In 2015, 22% of all California public school students were classified as English Learners, which equates to nearly 1.4 million students with limited English proficiency.
-The percentage of English Learners remained around 25% between 1998-2008, but has declined slightly since then.
+In 2016, 22% of all California public school students were classified as English Learners, which equates to more than 1.3 million students with limited English proficiency.
+The percentage of English Learners remained around 22% to 26% between 1998-2016.

-In 2015 and previous years, Spanish was by far the most common first language of students classified as English Learners, statewide and in virtually all counties with available data.
-Nearly one in five (19%) California public school students were Spanish-speaking English Learners in 2015; 4% were English Learners with a primary language other than Spanish.
-Following Spanish, the state’s second and third most popular languages were Vietnamese and Filipino.
+In 2016 and previous years, Spanish was by far the most common first language of students classified as English Learners, statewide and in virtually all counties with available data.
+Nearly one in five (18%) California public school students were Spanish-speaking English Learners in 2016; 4% were English Learners with a primary language other than Spanish.
+Following Spanish, the state’s most common non-English primary languages were Vietnamese and Mandarin.

 - Policy Implications

 More than 1 in every 5 of California’s public school students—almost 1.4 million—have limited English proficiency (1).
 These children face a variety of educational challenges that policymakers and educators are working to address through targeted instruction, setting high expectations for academic achievement for all students, and improving dropout prevention policies.
 Currently, only about 70% of English Learners in the state’s public schools graduate from high school (2).
 Students who are learning English also often have parents with limited or no ability to speak English, which may result in barriers to accessing health care or other services that support academic achievement.